w3c/w3c-website-templates-bundle/docs/settings/README.md

 ### Color palette

-We advise you to use the Sass variables provided, rather than copying the hexadecimal (hex) color values.
+It is advisable to use the Sass variables provided, rather than copying the hexadecimal (hex) color values.
 This will ensure that, in the event of a CSS update, your site will continue to use the most recent color palette.

 Only use the variables in the context they’re designed for.
-In all other cases, you should reference the colour palette directly.
+In all other cases, you should reference the color palette directly.
 For example, `$blue` is used as the default link color; if you want to use it for an additional purpose you should use `$blue` rather than `$link-color`.

 <colors src="settings/colours.json" />